 The issue of physical securities has been discontinued.
 This means that the purchase of units shall only be possible from now on in depositary form.
 If physical securities were issued in the past, you will find instructions on the submission of invalid physical securities in the section entitled "Submission of invalid physical securities" in the Special Part of the sales prospectus.

-The global certificates are stored at a transferable securities collection bank.
-The unitholders are not entitled to the physical delivery of unit certificates.
-Units are in bearer form and are issued for one unit or several units.
+The global certificates are stored at a central securities depository.
+The investors are not entitled to the physical delivery of individual unit certificates.
+The units are issued in bearer form.

 Issue of units and issuing agent